skolmer/es2015-i18n-tag/README.md

 ### Translation Groups

 Translation groups can be very useful to group translations by context.
 It can also be useful to avoid key duplicates in larger projects.
 You can use [babel-plugin-i18n-tag-translate](https://github.com/skolmer/babel-plugin-i18n-tag-translate) to inject the relative path of your module as group name.
-Babel will inject `const __translationGroup = 'relative/path/to/module.ext'` into each module
+Babel will inject `const __translationGroup = 'relative/path/to/module.ext'` into each module.

 #### Babel generated file module groups